Stochastic analysis of ultra-high energy cosmic ray interactions

 \section{Full disintegration distance for ISeCs and CoCs}

-The expected distance for RSeCs involves the logarithm of the mass, as seen in table~\ref{tab:moments}.
-This expression can be compared to the one for ISeCs, by transforming the expression of the expected distance for the latter
+The expected distance until full disintegration for RSeCs involves the logarithm of the initial mass, as seen in Appendix~\ref{sec:deriving_canonical}.
+This expression can be compared to the one for ISeCs, by transforming the expression of the expected distance for the latter,

 where $H_A$ is the harmonic number and the second term contains the deviation from the regular case.
-Looking closely at this sum, the deviations $\chi_k=\frac{k - \tilde k}{\tilde k}$ are expected to be randomly distributed with null mean and modules smaller than unity.
-We place a limit on the second term by taking the largest deviation $\chi^{\rm max}$ and factoring out from the sum it is clear that all ratios $\left|\chi_k/\chi^{\rm max} \right| \leq 1$ thus if we replace all ratios by unity with the corresponding sign we can assert that the module of this sum is strictly larger
+Examining this sum closely, we see that the deviations $\chi_k=\frac{k - \tilde k}{\tilde k}$ are expected to be randomly distributed with a null mean and modules smaller than unity.
+We may place a limit on the second term by taking the largest deviation, $\chi^{\rm max}$, and factoring it out from the sum.
+It is clear that all ratios satisfy $\left|\chi_k/\chi^{\rm max} \right| \leq 1$.
+Thus, if we replace all ratios by unity with the corresponding sign, we can assert that the module of this sum is strictly larger